DonnieTD/Liminal/ReadMe.md

 The AST is:
 - immutable
+- execution-agnostic
-- shared by all executions
+- shared by all runs
-- free of execution semantics
+- free of semantic effects

 The AST represents the terrain the program will traverse.